akobr/mono.me/docs/42for.net/introduction.md

 - learn to write clean and self-documenting code
 - keep it simple!

-**TODO: overview diagram + description**

 ## Where to start?

 It is recommended to start with [the motivation article](/motivation).

 Two open-source tools are offered to you.
-The first is a CLI interface with many recommendations about managing [mono repository for .net platform](/mono repo/introduction).
+The first is a CLI with many recommendations about managing [mono repository for .net platform](/monorepo/introduction).
 The second is a [modulith architecture](/architecture/modulith) with [subscription-based platform](/platform/introduction).